RefresherTowel/docs/statement/visual_debugger_guide.md

 - Owner (`obj_player`, some enemy, a struct, etc).
 - Current state, previous state, and queued state (if any).
-- How many frames have been spent in the current state.
+- How much scaled time has been spent in the current state.
 - Stack depth and history counts (if you are using stacks or history).
 - A short list of recent transitions.
-- A little table of per-state stats (entries and total frames per state).
+- A little table of per-state stats (entries and total time per state).

 As a beginner, you can get a surprising amount of value just from this panel alone.
 A few example questions it answers very quickly: